Do I need a music manager?

 Are you making enough money?

 Let's start with an obvious one.
-As much as the best managers are also music fans, they also need to see some return on their time.
-Some managers will work for free in the short-term if they really believe in an artist's long-term prospects, but you are much more likely to attract a manager if you are already bringing in some dosh.
-Nicky says:
+As much as the best managers are music fans, they also need to see some return for their investment.
+Some will work for free in the short-term if they really believe in an artist's long-term prospects, but you are much more likely to attract a manager if you are already bringing in some dosh.

 So, if your income is steadily increasing through ticket sales, merch and streaming platforms—then it might be the time to start thinking about bringing somebody on board.
-If you're not yet seeing any growth, it is better to focus your energy on building some revenue rather than seeking immediate representation (boring, I know).
+If you're not yet seeing any growth, it’s probably better to focus your energy on building some revenue rather than seeking immediate representation.

 Are you happy to share your income?